MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 For all cat operations on password-protected files, the password prompt will occur only after the user tried to save the file.

+EXTRA CREDIT:

 	We implemented Chmod for Extra Credit with ChmodProxy and ChmodCommand, and clone() is allowed on ChmodProxy objects.

+	ChmodProxy uses Proxy Pattern, controlling access to the file pointer.
+ChmodProxy only allow read actions on AbstractFile.

+	Use dynamic-casting! to check if the AbstractFile is a ChmodProxy.

+	If the AbstractFile is a ChmodProxy, we will make it a writable file if user requests "chmod <file_name> + " or do nothing if user requests "chmod <file_name> - ".
+If the AbstractFile is not a ChmodProxy, we will make it a read-only file if user requests "chmod <file_name> - " or do nothing if user requests "chmod <file_name> + ".

 TEST for ls: